Matis-Projects/TNetLibrarySystem/README.md

 ### Preparation of the Networked script

+* Automatic mode
     1. Add in the same gameobject a `AssignNewScriptToNetwork` component.
     2. Change the scriptName to what you want.
     3. Assign the `TNLS Manager` and your Networked script in the new component.
-3. Change the syncronization method of your script to `Manual`.
+    4. The Serialization Method can't be in `None` but put the same value in the `AssignNewScriptToNetwork`.
+* Legacy mode
+    1. Your script Syncronization Method can't be in `None` or he can't receive any networked method.
+    2. Declare under your `UdonSharpBehaviour` class the TNLS: `[SerializeField] private TNLSManager TNLSManager;` *(can be private or public)*
+        * In case you have a script link to all your scripts, you can declare it into the this one and not re-declare it all times.
+    3. Declare the ScriptName:
+        * Use the following method to transform that script into a networked script: `TNLSManager.AddANamedNetworkedScript("<the name>", this);`
+        *  ***WARNING** It's one name per instance of script.*

 ### Call a method